CAPMix: Robust KPI Anomaly Detection for AIOps in Noisy and Dynamic Environments: Experiments

-To further evaluate the robustness of the proposed approach in realistic scenarios, we conduct a robust experiment on the AIOps dataset, which naturally contains anomalous samples in the training set.
-By repeatedly injecting additional real anomaly samples into the training set, we simulate different levels of training data corruption.
+To further evaluate robustness under realistic conditions, we conduct a robustness study on the AIOps dataset, where training data naturally contains anomalous samples.
+We simulate different levels of data contamination by progressively injecting additional anomaly samples into the training set, thereby controlling the severity of training-set pollution.